 Continue making waves and filling them in along the way.
 I used varying yarns and added fringe and texture here and there.

 Tip: When starting out, waves can be fun.
 However, you run the risk of having a very wavy weaving once you take it off the loom.
 Some wave is okay – in fact, it’s quite charming – but if you wish your sides to be relatively even, I recommend interspersing horizontal weaving with wavy rows throughout your piece.

 If you take a look below, you can see where there are wavy rows of weaving and horizontal rows.

 By incorporating horizontal rows throughout your weaving, this will lessen the amount of ‘wobble’ your weaving will have once it’s off the loom.
 That said, a bit of a ‘wobble’ gives your weaving a one-of-a-kind quality to it.

 I hope these tips and tricks help you as you experiment with waves in your weavings.
 It is a great way to change things up and adds a lot of charm.

 Happy weaving 🙂

-For more crafts and DIYs from around the web, visit the following link parties: Best Friday Features, Snickerdoodle Create-Bake-Make, Craft Schooling Sunday, Sweet Inspiration and Inspiration Spotlight.
+For more crafts and DIYs from around the web, visit the following link parties: Family Joy Link Up, Best Friday Features, Snickerdoodle Create-Bake-Make, Craft Schooling Sunday, Sweet Inspiration and Inspiration Spotlight.